 The British Masters at the Forest of Arden was Barry’s last European Tour victory in 2004.

-Barry has now won eight times on the European Senior Tour and there is no sign of him slowing down in the near future.
+Barry has now won eight times on the Legends Tour and there is no sign of him slowing down in the near future.
 An after-dinner speaker, course designer and commentator, the enigmatic Lane is an ideal Legend to guide you through the highs and the lows of your round.
 Join him in the Pro Am or Pro Am Alliance format.

 |Ryder Cup Player||1993|